tine-schreibt/textflow/README.md

      region, leafID and current cursor position Details on how to navigate using the modal: [How to Fuzzy navigation modal](#How-to-Fuzzy-navigation-modal)
-9. **Convenience in a menu bar:** If you prefer buttons, textFlow has with a neat little (hidable) menu bar for you.
+9. **Convenience in a menu bar:** If you prefer buttons, textFlow has with a neat little (hideable) menu bar for you.
 In it you'll find a sync and a rebuild button and also:
    1. **A navigation menu**: This dropdown makes it easy to navigate disjointed flows, or if the fickle focus thing is too frustrating for you.
 The menu